Posted on Wednesday, June 25, 2014 in Uptime UniversityBlog written by Rob Swenson

 Plan, implement, test, improve

-After an organization has committed to the process, it can begin to development its strategy.
+After an organization has committed to the process, it can begin to develop its strategy.
 Here are highlights of the next four steps suggested by Ready.gov/business:

 - Plan: Gather information about potential hazards.
 Conduct a Business Impact Analysis.
 Examine ways to reduce risks.